Preliminary Breath Test (PBT)

 Refusal of Preliminary Breath Test in Michigan

 While it is your right to refuse a PBT, it is important to know the advantages and disadvantages of refusing a breath test.
 Perhaps the most important reason not to take the preliminary breath test is that it could weaken the state's case against you.
-However, refusal to take the test may result in your driver's license being suspended for as long as two years.
+However, refusal to take the test will result in a civil infraction and fine.
 Michigan has an implied consent law that essentially means that if you are stopped for suspicion of DUI, you automatically consent to a breath test.
 You have every right to refuse, but because of this law you may be penalized.
-If you were pulled over and feel that police did not have probable cause, or were allowed to refuse a breath test without being made aware of possible driver's license suspension, you may have grounds to challenge penalties you incur for refusing the preliminary breath test.

 Contact Grabel & Associates Now